openshift/enhancements/enhancements/update/cluster-profiles.md

 Manifests may support inclusion in multiple profiles by including as many of these annotations as needed.

+Manifests must contain at least one inclusion annotation.

 For items such as node selectors that need to vary based on a profile, different manifests will need to be created to support each variation in the node selector.
 This feature will